REPAIR PRICES 2008:

 . wrap the flute case in big bubble wrap and then put it in a box big enough to put a couple of inches of styrofoam peanuts all around to cushion it.

 .
-I usually charge $20 to ship your flute back to you.
+I usually charge $20 to ship your flute back to you, I've never had trouble with the mail but if you want to insure it there will be an additional cost.

 . remove dust, dirt and light tarnish from the instrument body

-. check the headcork to make sure it's not leaking air and replace it or wax it as needed
+. check the headcork to make sure it's not leaking air and replace it as needed

 . check and correct the tenons' fit